digital-asset/daml/docs/source/getting-started/app-architecture.rst

 The latter is especially interesting as it's how we handle ledger state in our application.
 We use a state management feature of React called `Hooks <https://reactjs.org/docs/hooks-intro.html>`_.
 You can see the capabilities of the DAML React hooks in ``create-daml-app/ui/src/daml-react-hooks/hooks.ts``.
-For example, we can query the ledger for all visible contracts (relative to a particular user), create contracts and exercise choices on contracts.
+For example, we can query the ledger for all contracts visible to the logged-in user, create new contracts, and exercise choices.

 ..
 TODO Update location to view DAML react hooks API